z00mantwo/BoxTurtleMC/README.md

 ## Making a PCB
 ![BT_Render](images/PCB_Editor.png)

 Download the latest zip files from the gerber folder.
 This file can then be submitted to one of the PCB manufactures online like [PCBWay.com](https://www.pcbway.com/) or [JLCPcb.com](https://jlcpcb.com/).
 Orders are usually a minimum of 5 PCBs per order and should be around $30 USD for 5 boards including shipping.
+If this is your first time doing this there are often first time customer discounts that can push the cost below $20 including shipping.

 Ideally those who go through the process to make circuit boards will make their extra boards available to others at a minimum cost.